-According to The Bureau of Labor Statistics, more than 260,000 private industry, and state and local government workers missed one or more days of work in 2014 due to injury in an on-the-job fall, and 798 of them died.
-Not surprisingly, the construction industry experienced the highest number of deaths from falls.
-Sadly, a large percentage of workplace falls would be preventable if employers simply followed Occupational Safety and Health Administration (OSHA) fall safety guidelines.
+Sadly, a large percentage of workplace falls could be prevented if employers simply followed Occupational Safety and Health Administration (OSHA) fall safety guidelines.
 And yet, employers regularly fail in this legal duty.
-The first step to compensation when workers suffer a fall is to file a Workers’ Compensation claim through their employer’s insurance carrier to pay for medical treatment and other covered costs.
+The first step to compensation when workers suffer a fall is to file a workers’ compensation claim through their employer’s insurance carrier to pay for medical treatment and other covered costs.
 Often, though, workers’ comp does not pay the full reimbursement value suffered by the employee.
-To better understand your rights and the workers’ compensation process after a fall at work, contact an experienced Macon and Middle Georgia work injury lawyer at the Mann Law Firm to schedule a free consultation.

 Dangers of Workplace Falls

 Any worker can suddenly be injured from a fall in the workplace.
-Federal Occupational Safety and Health Administration (OSHA) research reveals that seeking the help of a slip and fall accident lawyer can be crucial in such situations to ensure that your rights are protected and you receive the compensation you deserve.
+OSHA research reveals that seeking the help of a slip-and-fall accident lawyer can be crucial in such situations to ensure that your rights are protected and you receive the compensation you deserve.

 - Two-thirds of fall-related injuries happen on same-level surfaces.